Board Of Directors

-David Goujon is a Project Manager with Forge Craft Architecture + Design and owner of Goujon Design, a collaborative art and research group focusing on the geopolitics of architecture along the Mexico-US border.
+David Goujon is a Project Architect with Page, and owner of Goujon Design, a collaborative art and research group focusing on the geopolitics of architecture along the Mexico-US border.
 An immigrant from Mexico, David views architecture as a means of bridging cultures, history, and identity.
 In 2017, he was nominated to the Advisory Board for the Emma S. Barrientos Mexican American Cultural Center by Council Member Ann Kitchens.

 Jerry graduated from the University of Texas at Austin with a Bachelor of Science degree in Architectural Engineering and established his own firm in 1990.
 As founder and Principal, Structures has grown to become a respected midsize engineering firm with a diverse portfolio.
 With over thirty five years of experience Jerry’s own project experience has included vast numbers of site planning, new construction and revitalization projects for an array of clients.
 His approach to each project consists of an intuitive knowledge of structural systems and material approaches which are cost effective and site appropriate.